MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 ## Next steps

-Now that you've got an overview of the Power Cards Designer, [Get started making your first card](../tutorials/hello-world-card.md).
+Now that you've got an overview of designer, [make your first card](../tutorials/hello-world-card.md).